mktcode/lib/packages/web3indexer/README.md

 # Web3 Indexer

-A lightweight and easy to set up indexer for EVM smart contracts.
+A lightweight and flexible indexer for EVM smart contracts.

-Read more about my motivation [here](MOTIVATION.md).
+Web3 Indexer connects a couple of popular libraries to provide a simple self-hosted indexing solution.

+**Ethers** is used to listen to contract events.
+**Redis** is used to store data.
+**Express** serves the data.
+**GraphQL** is supported but optional.

 ## Usage